 Yorgey, G., S. Kantor, K. Painter, H. Davis, and L. Bernacchi.
 2014.
 Video and text farmer case study.
 Eric Odberg is a fourth generation farmer who practices no-till management and was an early adopter of variable rate nitrogen (VRN) application in the dryland production region of the Pacific Northwest.

-Nitrous Oxide Emissions in Inland Pacific Northwest Cropping Systems
+Management to Reduce Nitrous Oxide Emissions in Organic Vegetable Production Systems

 Soil Fertility in Organic Systems: A Guide for Gardeners and Small Acreage Farmers

 Collins,D. C. Miles, C. Cogger, R. Koenig.
 2013.
 Pacific Northwest Extension Publication PNW646.

 Soil Testing: A Guide for Farms with Diverse Vegetable Crops